gonzalezibeas/geneplot/docs/source/tutorial.rst

 .. image:: geneplot.ex.1.png
    :alt: ARGONAUTE gene FBpp0086739

+Track 0 (bottom) represents the exon-intron structure (exon=green, UTR=grey).
+Track 1 represents protein domains.
+Each domain ID is colored from a color loop sequence.
+Track 2 (top) represents polymorphism data.
 Since SNPEff annotation is not provided in the VCF file for this sample, SNPs are plotted in black color.

 Example 2.